(Photo: Department of Home Affairs website)

 Which type of SCV are you?

-The Migration Act (1958) specifies only one Special Category Visa, subclass TY 444.
-It is the Social Security Act (1991) that defines the type of SCV you get, depending on when you arrived in Australia.
+The Migration Act (1958) specifies only one visa for New Zealanders, the Temporary Resident visa subclass TY 444.
+The Special Category Visa (SCV) is defined in the Social Security Act (1991).
+The type of SCV you hold depends on when you arrived in Australia.

 If you are a New Zealand citizen who first arrived in Australia after 26 February 2001, you’re a non-protected SCV-holder.
 This means you are not an Australian resident for social security purposes and not eligible to apply for citizenship.